developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-0/guide/about/index.md

 _Shown here with the EMOJI key (top) and other default key assignments_.
 <br>

-<b>View the keyboard in any lighting conditions</b> thanks to a specially designed color scheme:
+<b>View the keyboard indoors or out</b> thanks to a specially designed color scheme:
 <br>
 _Enterprise Keyboard_:
 <img alt="" style="height:150px" src="keyboard_alone.png"/>